 Materials are purchased in the most appropriate format(s) for library use.
 New formats are considered for the collections when need and interest from the community has been established, budget support is available, and the format can be successfully adapted for library circulation or use.

-Library staff reviews materials regularly for condition, relevance and frequency of use to maintain dynamic collections that meet customer interests and information needs.
-Materials withdrawn from the Library collections are sold by the Friends of the Library, donated to local non-profit organizations, or recycled.
+Library staff review materials regularly for condition, relevance and frequency of use to maintain dynamic collections that meet customer interests and information needs.
+Materials withdrawn from the Library collections become the property of the Friends of the Arlington Library and may be sold in a book sale or bookstore, donated to local non-profit organizations, or recycled.
+Criteria for the removal of library materials from a location or the overall collection include, but are not limited to:

-Arlington Public Library welcomes customer suggestions for new materials.
-To make a suggestion, please fill out the Materials Purchase Suggestion Online Form.
+Arlington Public Library welcomes patron suggestions for new materials.
+To make a suggestion, please fill out the Materials Purchase Suggestion Online Form in your library account.
+While the Library will fulfill suggestions that meet its selection criteria whenever possible, not every suggestion can or will be purchased.